joehahn/tf-text-classification-demo/README.md

 The two most problematic book, Junior Classics and National Epics, are actually collections of stories by 20-50 different authors.
-Despite the many opportunities for confusion, this classifier was still able to correctly ID the collecton author for about 50% of the text-chunks drawn from these books, likely because the stories in each book had common themes eg (herioc stories and classical stories).
+Despite the many opportunities for confusion, this classifier was still able to correctly ID the collection author for about 50% of the text-chunks drawn from these books, likely because the stories in each book had common themes eg (herioc stories and classical stories).